Built between 1864 and 1872 by William Hamblen

 A charming Italianate in the East Deering neighborhood

 “The farmer’s last crop” is what some call it when a former farm gets divided for housing.
 It’s a lament we hear today.
-One wonders if it was heard in 1860’s.
-The land running from the ridge on which Ocean Street passes down to the Presumpscot River had been farm land with boat yards dotting the immediate shore for over 50 years.
+One wonders if it was heard in the 1860s.
+The land running from the ridge on which Ocean Street passes down to the Presumpscot River had been farmland with boatyards dotting the immediate shore for over 50 years.
 Some development was to be found around Tukey’s Bridge as well.

-The coming of the rail roads in the 1840’s effected the neighborhood as the St. Lawrence and Atlantic cut it’s way north through the village and later when the Grand Trunk, which leased the SL & A for 99 years, built a equipment and freight yard on the County Road, now Presumpcot Avenue.
+The coming of the railroads in the 1840s affected the neighborhood as the St. Lawrence and Atlantic cut its way north through the village and later when the Grand Trunk, which leased the SL & A for 99 years, built an equipment and freight yard on the County Road, now Presumpcot Avenue.
 This particular area had been farmed for many years by the Lunt family.
 In fact, the nearby intersection of Washington and Ocean Avenue has long been known as Lunt’s Corner.
 Our subject was on property farmed by Peter & Mary Lunt.
 Mary was the daughter of William and Mary Slemmons and grew up at 17 Garrison Street in Stroudwater.
 Peter Lunt died in 1861 at which time Mary started to divide and sell land from the farm.

 Humphrey Cousens purchased a substantial lot from Mary Lunt in late September of 1861.
 He subdivided his purchase and resold the lots.
 Our subject lot was purchased by Irene Hamblen in September of 1864.
 Interestingly, the deeds for Cousens’ purchase and sale of the property reference a street plan laid out and, supposedly, filed in 1861.
 The plan in question was not officially filed with the registry of deeds until Mary’s death in 1867.
 Also, the lots listed, 7 & 8, do not correspond with the location of 129 Sherwood.
 As Yul Brenner said, “It is a puzzlement”.